-Together, campus security officers and contract security officers provide patrol and other security services 24-hours a day, 365-days a year.
+Together, USOs and contract security officers provide patrol and other security services 24 hours a day, 365 days a year.
 The Campus Safety Office is located in the 'Ohi'a Building on the first floor, Room 104.
 Officers are available by telephone at (808) 734-9900 or by campus telephone at x9900.